-SAL: So I said, we all got brushes right here!
+SAL: So I said, "We all got brushes right here!"
 (Indicates tail.)
-We'll soak our tails in the pail, then brush them on the gull!
+We can soak our tails in the paint remover and then brush them on the gull!

 ADMIRAL: Let's get at it.
-Reminds me of the time when I was a ship's cat, and we painted the ship's galley...
+This reminds me of the time when I was at sea and we decided to paint the ship's galley...